CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Getting-Started.md

 1. Right click PageModel project.
 2. Click "Add>New Item".
 This will open a list of templates.
 ![New NUnit](resources/NewTest1.png)
-3. Expand the "Magenic's Open Test"
+3. Expand the "Cognizant Softvision's Open Test"
 4. Select "Maqs Selenium NUnit Test Class"
 5. Name your test class
 6. Click the "Add" Button